An Se-young: Career

 A strong performance shown by An in the beginning of the 2025 season, where she emerged champion in the Malaysia and India Opens in January.
 In the next tournament in March, An is winning a tournament in France, the Orléans Masters.
 Carrying the momentum of that win, An won the All England Open the next week, gaining her second Super 1000 titles of the year.
 An continued her pursuit for S1000 "clean sweep" by winning the Indonesia Open in June.
 The next month, An extended her good form, winning the Japan Open.
-An lost in two successive semifinals in China Open and 2025 BWF World Championships after that.
+An lost in two successive semi-finals in China Open and 2025 BWF World Championships after that.
 An recovered well after those two tournament and snatched her second China Masters title.
 In October 2025, An was elected as BWF Athletes' Commission.
-An failed to win in her home tournament Korea Open but bounced back by snatching both Denmark Open and French Open titles in two consecutive weeks.
+An failed to win in her home tournament Korea Open, but bounced back by snatching both Denmark Open and French Open titles in two consecutive weeks.
+An broke her own record of most titles in one season for the women's singles in November when she won her tenth title which was Australian Open.
+An also sealed the season with a World Tour Finals win in December, making it her eleventh title of the year, equalling the long-lasting record of Kento Momota.
+For her achievements, she also awarded as Women's Singles Player of the Year for the third consecutive time and Women's Player's Player of the Year by the BWF.

+An maintained her form into 2026 when she won the Malaysia Open for three consecutive years.
+She then proceed to win the India Open the next week after.
+The next month, An became the member of Korean women's badminton team that won the Asia Team Championships for the first time ever.
+In March, An's 36 match winning streak ended as she lost in the final of All England Open against Wang in straight sets.
+In April, An won her first Asian Championships title, beating Wang in the final in three games.
+She then led the Korean team to win the 2026 Uber Cup by defeating China in the final.
+In May, An won the Singapore Open against Yamaguchi in the final where she battled out from 16–19 score in the third game and gained five straight points with no return to win this tournament for the third time.
+She carried this momentum into June, capturing the Indonesia Open title by defeating Yamaguchi once again in a thrilling final.
+Two months later, An did not have any problems at the 2026 BWF World Championships as she beat Han Yue in the quarters, Wang Zhiyi in the semis and defeating Yamaguchi in the final, all in two games.